crypt0xyc/jediswap-indexer/README.md

     docker-compose up

-Notice that you can use any managed MongoDB like MongoDB Atlas.
+Note: You can use any managed MongoDB like MongoDB Atlas.

 ## Getting started